tinghsuanhsu/Kafka_Spark_Streaming/README.md

 # Kafka_Streaming_Visualisation

-This project implements a Apache Kafka producer and a Apache Kafka consumer to simulate streaming data.
+This project implements a Apache Kafka producer and a Apache Kafka consumer to simulate streaming data with a csv file.